Slackadays/FoliaToGo/README.md

 I made this because the [Paper](https://github.com/PaperMC/Paper) team refuses to provide automated builds until Folia is "ready."
 This was to prevent extra support requests.

-Unfortunately, this insane decision made life harder for those of us who want to use Folia anyway.
+Unfortunately, this decision made life harder for those of us who want to use Folia anyway.
 So, why not just make a repo that does nothing but provide these pre-fab builds?

 ## Support